 This scholarship is designed to assist students pursuing visual arts and choral music & given to young men and women who have shown leadership potential and a desire to help others.

 Self-taught artist and philanthropist Richard Sean Manning, a native of Lockport, New York, is a prolific artist who works in many mediums.
 He started his art career as a ceramic artist and throws up to five tons of clay each year to create ceramic art.
 Over the years he has been guided by several ceramics professors including UM art professor Matt Long, where Sean’s relationship with UM originated.
 His ceramic ‘9/11 Memorial Towers’ are in the permanent collection at the National September 11 Memorial Museum in New York.
 Sean Manning donates much of his work to worthy causes, which inspired him to set up his own charitable organization.

 Susan Barksdale Howorth Council Scholarship Endowment

+Susan Barksdale Howorth of Oxford had decided to pursue a master’s degree in art when her life was cut short.
+Her great interests and passions in both creating art and providing educational opportunities for others will live on through University of Mississippi students who receive scholarships in her name.
 This endowment has been created under the umbrella of the Ole Miss Women’s Council for Philanthropy (OMWC).
 The $100,000 fund was created by a gift from her husband, Circuit Court Judge Andrew K. Howorth of Oxford, as well as memorials from family and friends.
 First preference for the scholarship awards will be given to art majors.